oneoffcoder/books/sphinx/python-dothis/source/pathlib-walk.rst

 If you are already using ``pathlib``, prefer ``Path.walk()`` over dropping back to ``os.walk()``.
 This is available in Python 3.12 and later.

+Staying inside ``pathlib`` avoids mixing path styles in the same block of code and makes later refactors cleaner.
+The main win is consistency: once the root is a ``Path``, the traversal can remain ``Path``-oriented end to end.

 .. note::

    Python 3.12+